-At year end, the District had \$45.236 million in general obligation bonds, net pension liability and other long-term debt outstanding.
+At year end, the District had \$44.964 million in general obligation bonds, net pension liability and other long-term debt outstanding.

-- The District continued to pay down its debt from the 2005, 2009, 2010 and 2013 bond issues and capital lease agreements.
-A 2016 debt refunding was completed during the fiscal year to refund the 2005 debt which will allow the district greater flexability in the future and the ability to pay down debt at a faster rate due to the reduced interest rate received. - The District was able to meet their debt fund obligations without the need to borrow from the State School Bond Loan Program.
-A major reason for this was due to an increase on debt millage levy along with an increase in taxable value from the prior fiscal year. - The District's bond rating for General Obligation, Unlimited Tax debt through Standard & Poor's Corp. is AA- (A+).
+- The District continued to pay down its debt from the 2009, 2010, 2013 and 2016 bond issues and capital lease agreements. - The District was able to meet their debt fund obligations without the need to borrow from the State School Bond Loan Program.
+A major reason for this was due to an increase on debt millage levy along with an increase in taxable value from the prior fiscal year. - The District's bond rating for General Obligation, Unlimited Tax debt through Standard & Poor's is AA.
 The District's other obligations include staff related retirement incentives, capital leases payable and school bond loan fund.
 There is more detailed information about long-term liabilities in Note 7 in the Notes to Financial Statements.